spences10/scottspence.me/src/pages/md/faq.md

 - Sure book in a [15 minute chat].

-- Please don't call without a previously agreed tim slot, I prefer to avoid phone calls for these reasons:
+- Please don't call without a previously agreed time slot, I prefer to avoid phone calls for these reasons:

 - I'm on a [maker's schedule], which means interruptions are